 Parents need to feel positive about their child’s overall care.

-Many parents pour hours into learning how to give their child the best at-home environment to grow and develop.
-They want to feel confident in what they’re teaching with the hopes that it helps set a good foundation for future success.
+Many parents pour hours into learning how to give their young children the best at-home environment to grow and develop.
+They want to feel confident in what they’re teaching with the hopes that it helps set a good foundation for future success from a young age.
 However, as parents, we also know that we don’t know it all.
 It is common to feel that there’s more we could be doing.
-Having the right kind of education in the mix can create a sense of peace and confidence, knowing you’re giving your child the best.
+Having the right kind of preschool education in the mix can create a sense of peace and confidence, knowing you’re giving your child the best.

 Parents need to know their children will be able to socialize well with others.

-A half-day pre-school program is as much about your child as it is about you.
+Sending your child to a preschool program is as much about your child as it is about you.
 It can help meet some of your basic needs (time for yourself, positive feelings around education and socialization), and it can elevate the family dynamic in general.
-Pre-school can also help your child learn quiet play, patience, and how to become more independent.
+Pre-school can also help your child learn quiet play, patience, and how to become more independent while interacting and learning from similar aged peers.

-CEFA offers a ½ day Pre-School program with loads of benefits.
+CEFA offers a half day preschool program with loads of benefits.

 CEFA MINIS is a mini early childhood education schedule (½ day) with maximum flexibility for your lifestyle.
-It’s a truncated program with all the benefits of early learning, including a pre-kindergarten style learning component.
-More than a pre-school, CEFA MINIS is the most sophisticated offering available, designed to give your child access to a world-class curriculum and the experience of highly trained teachers while giving you the convenience that you need at a price point that’s desirable.
-CEFA MINIS allows drop-ins, which is highly convenient for those unpredictable days or if you’re just looking to give it a try.
+It’s a truncated program with all the benefits of an early learning preschool setting, including a pre-kindergarten style learning component.
+More than a preschool, CEFA MINIS is the most sophisticated offering available, designed to give children who attend access to a world-class curriculum and the experience of highly trained teachers while giving you the convenience that you need at a price point that’s desirable.
+CEFA MINIS allows drop-ins, which is highly convenient for those unpredictable days or if you’re just looking to give a high quality preschool a try.